Discovery Prospects for a Minimal Dark Matter Model at Cosmic and Intensity Frontier Experiments: A Minimal Dark Matter Model

 where a dot indicates a derivative with respect to time, and the collision terms $C^\rho$, $C^n$ include backward as well as forward processes.
 We make two simplifying approximations: first, that the Hubble rate is dominated by the SM, so that we can take $H \approx H(T)$, and second, that the SM temperature evolves adiabatically.
 These are good approximations for small ($g_{*,HS} \ll g_{*,SM}$) and/or cold ($\tilde T\ll T$) hidden sectors, which will be our areas of interest.
 These approximations determine the evolution of the SM temperature $T(a)$ and the Hubble rate $H$, so that the only coupled equations we need to solve numerically are the two in Eq.~\ref{eq:boltzsystem}.

 In solving these equations, we write $\rho_{HS}=\rho_{Z_D}+2\rho_\chi$ where the factor of 2 accounts for the contributions of $\chi$ and $\bar \chi$.
+Recalling that our DM is Dirac, we will ultimately require $\rho_\chi$ to make up half the observed DM relic abundance.
 We take the energy density and pressure of the $Z_D$ to be given by the equilibrium distribution for a relativistic boson, $\rho_{Z_D}= 3 P_{Z_D} = g_{Z_D}(\frac{\pi^2}{30})\tilde T^4$.
 For the dark matter, in order to incorporate the contribution from its rest energy when non-relativistic, we adopt the Maxwell-Boltzmann results

-We use $x\equiv m_\chi/T$ as our independent variable and rewrite Eq.~\ref{eq:boltzsystem} to solve for $\tilde T$ and the DM yield $Y_\chi \equiv n_\chi / s(T)$, where $s(T) = g_{*S, SM} T^3$ is the SM entropy density.
+We use $x\equiv m_\chi/T$ as our independent variable and rewrite Eq.~\ref{eq:boltzsystem} to solve for $\tilde T$ and the DM yield $Y_\chi \equiv n_\chi / s(T)$, where $s(T) =\frac{2\pi^2}{45} g_{*S, SM} T^3$ is the SM entropy density.
 Using the conservation of SM entropy, we translate a time derivative into a derivative with respect to $x$ as

 The coupled Boltzmann equations we solve numerically are then:

 For each DM mass, the DM can attain its observed relic abundance along a curve in the two-dimensional space parameterized by $\alpha_D$ and $\epsilon$ \cite{Chu:2011be}.
 We next solve these equations numerically.
 For all points considered, the lifetime of the dark photon is sufficiently short to avoid constraints from BBN ($\tau_{Z_D} \ll 1$ s).